Canon 1Ds vs G1X Mark II

 One feature that is present on the 1Ds, but is missing on the G1X Mark II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The G1X Mark II has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1Ds does not have a selfie-screen.

 The 1Ds writes its imaging data to Compact Flash cards, while the G1X Mark II uses SDXC cards.
-The 1Ds features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the G1X Mark II only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Canon PowerShot G1 X Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G1X Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.